-A Worship Series at Reformation for the Season of Lent
+A Worship Series at Reformation for the Sundays in Lent

 Why did Jesus keep moving toward the cross?
 Was it an accident that Jesus was crucified – a tremendous tragedy and colossal miscarriage of justice?
 Surely he should have known this was coming.
 Surely he could have avoided the pain, the suffering, the death.
 But that’s the point, Jesus knew all along that he was going to die.
 That was the eternal plan of the Father, that the holy Son of God would suffer and die for a world of sinners.
 However, Jesus also knew that death would not be the end.
 The payment for sin would be accepted and he would rise to life again and defeat death itself – for us.
 Join Jesus this Lenten season as he resolutely walks toward the cross, because he knew he was going to die.
 The Gospel lessons that we will hear over the coming weeks of Lent are all connected by this one fascinating revelation – Jesus knew all along that he was going to die, and that impacted everything he did, for our salvation.
 Join Jesus this Lenten season as he resolutely walks toward the cross, because not only did he know he was going to die, he also knew he was going to live.
 And now, through faith in him, so do you!

 LENT WORSHIP SERIES: Because He Knew: He Was Going to Die; He Was Going to Live

 February 18: He preached the good news of the kingdom

 February 25: He prepared his disciples for the cross